 As a Registered BACP Accredited Counsellor, I undertake at least 30 hours of professional development per year.

-I currently work for The Lullaby Trust in addition to my private practice.
+I currently work for The Lullaby Trust supporting families who have experienced the sudden and unexpected death of an infant in addition to my private practice.
 Between May 2014 and March 2017 I worked for Mind In West Essex Talking Therapies Service (an NHS IAPT Service until March 2015).

-Please note that I work with individuals and do not offer family therapy or couples counselling.
+Please note that I work with adult individuals and do not offer family therapy or couples counselling.